EthanThatOneKid/neo-cli/README.md

 ---

-## ✅ Todo
-* Gotta pivot to a general use language; not just for Neopets

----

 ## ✏ Developer's Note
 I really like Neopets, but sometimes, I am short on time and I am unable to do all my dailies manually.
 I created this language so I could script out all of my Neopets dailies and also because I thought it would be a fun project since I enjoy recreational programming.

+Edit 1/18/20: During the development of this project, Neopets started using a security feature that makes puppeteer interaction entirely impossible.
+Because of this, instead of making this language exclusively for Neopets scripting, I decided to make it an all-purpose web-scripting language.

+---

+## ✅ Todo
+* [ ] implement `load` keyword
+    * Created: 1/18/20
+    * Completed: TBA
+* [ ] documentation for using the language as a JavaScript API
+    * Created: 1/18/20
+    * Completed: TBA
+* [ ] documentation for using the language in the command line
+    * Created: 1/18/20
+    * Completed: TBA

 ---